parodos-dev/serverless-workflows-config/docs/main/request-vm-cnv/README.md

 * Access to an OCP cluster with OpenShift Virtualization operator installed.

 ## Persistence pre-requisites
-If persistence is enbaled, you must have a PostgreSQL instance running in the cluster, in the same `namespace` as the workflows.
+If persistence is enabled, you must have a PostgreSQL instance running in the cluster, in the same `namespace` as the workflows.

 A `secret` containing the instance credentials must exists as well.